-Rich and creamy roasted cauliflower soup made with leak, cremini mushroom, and cheddar cheese.
+Rich and creamy roasted cauliflower soup made with leek, cremini mushroom, and cheddar cheese.

 If you love Food Network as much as I do, then you probably know about the show “Chopped“.
 Today I’m super excited to be participating in Food Network’s Chopped At Home Challenge, creating a comfort dish with secret “basket” ingredients.
 Come join me and enter the Chopped At Home contest!

 Food Network’s Chopped At Home Challenge